 The Highway 105 Region - "The Red Lake Road"

-Starting in the south at Vermilion Bay and going north for 200+ kilometres is Highway 105 also known locally as "The Red Lake Road".
+Starting in the south at Vermilion Bay and going north for 200+ kilometres is Highway 105, also known locally as "The Red Lake Road".
 This paved, all-weather road has offered access to some of the best fishing Sunset Country has to offer for over 75 years.
 This region includes the communities of Perrault Falls, Ear Falls, and the Municipality of Red Lake.
-A drive up here gives you access to some of the most notable of lakes in our region including Wabaskang, Perrault Lake, Lac Seul, the Gullrock Chain, and of course, Red Lake.
+A drive up here gives you access to some of the most notable lakes in our region, including Wabaskang, Perrault Lake, Lac Seul, the Gullrock Chain, and, of course, Red Lake.

-There are numerous fly-in lodges and outpost float plane bases up Highway 105, offering you access to remote fishing and hunting cabins in addition to paddling trips into Woodland Caribou Provincial Park.
-You can contact us or Highway 105 Tourism for more info.
+There are numerous fly-in lodges and outpost float plane bases up Highway 105, offering access to remote fishing and hunting cabins and paddling trips into Woodland Caribou Provincial Park.
+You can contact us or Highway 105 Tourism for more information.

-When you take a drive up the Highway 599 Wilderness Corridor, you'll be accessing the most remote areas of the Sunset Country region serviced by roads.
-With Pickle Lake as the Terminus, your trip up Highway 599 will be an adventure - and a great one at that.
-You have an excellent chance of seeing wildlife including moose, black bears, and if you're lucky, Canada lynx.
-There are some incredible fishing lakes up this way including Sturgeon Lake, Lake Savant, and Lake St. Joseph.
+When you drive up Highway 599 Wilderness Corridor, you'll be accessing the most remote areas of the Sunset Country region, which are serviced by roads.
+With Pickle Lake as the Terminus, your trip up Highway 599 will be an adventure - and a great one.
+You have an excellent chance of seeing wildlife, including moose, black bears, and, if you're lucky, Canada lynx.
+There are some incredible fishing lakes up this way, including Sturgeon Lake, Lake Savant, and Lake St. Joseph.

 Sioux Lookout - Hudson